-Bit [2:1]: EP1 Interrupt Enable
+Bit [2:1]: EP2,1 Interrupt Enable

-The non-control endpoint interrupt (EP1) is generated when:
+There are two non-control endpoint (EP2 and EP1) interrupts.
+If enabled, a non-control endpoint interrupt is generated when:

-- The USB host writes valid data to an endpoint FIFO.
+• The USB host writes valid data to an endpoint FIFO.
 However, if the endpoint is in ACK OUT modes, an interrupt is generated regardless of data packet validity (i.e., good CRC).
-Firmware must check for data validity. - The device SIE sends a NAK or STALL handshake packet to the USB host during the host attempts to read data from the endpoint (INs). - The device receives an ACK handshake after a successful read transaction (IN) from the host. - The device SIE sends a NAK or STALL handshake packet to the USB host during the host attempts to write data (OUTs) to the endpoint FIFO. - 1 = Enable - 0 = Disable
+Firmware must check for data validity.

+- The device SIE sends a NAK or STALL handshake packet to the USB host during the host attempts to read data from the endpoint (INs). - The device receives an ACK handshake after a successful read transaction (IN) from the host. - The device SIE sends a NAK or STALL handshake packet to the USB host during the host attempts to write data (OUTs) to the endpoint FIFO. - 1 = Enable - 0 = Disable

-Refer to Table 20-1 for more information.
+Refer to Table 22-1 for more information.